rangle/ngCourse2/handout/00-introduction.md

 ### Angular 2 is Easier

 Years of feedback have made Angular 2 more modern, more capable, and  easier for new developers to learn than Angular 1.x.
-In turn Angular 2 is also easier for project veterans to reason about.
+In turn Angular 2 is also easier for project veterans to work with.
 Ultimately this makes for a codebase that's all around easier for everyone to deal with.

-With Angular 1, developers had to keep in mind and understand the differences between Controllers, Services, Factories, Providers and other concepts that could ben confusing, especially for new developers.
+With Angular 1, developers had to keep in mind and understand the differences between Controllers, Services, Factories, Providers and other concepts that could be confusing, especially for new developers.
 Angular 2 features a more streamlined framework that allows developers to focus on simply building JavaScript classes.

 In Angular 2, directives, and controllers are gone, and replaced with components; which are like a refined version of directives.
 Even experienced Angular developers are not always aware of all the capabilities of Angular 1.x directives..
 Angular 2 components are considerably easier to read, and their API features less jargon than Angular 1.x's directives.
 Additionally to help ease the transition to Angular 2, the Angular team has added a `.component` [method][componentMethod] to Angular 1.5.

 One of Angular 2's points of interests is that it was written in TypeScript, a superset of JavaScript, that implements many up, and coming ES2015 features.

-By focusing on making their framework easier for computers to reason about, Angular 2 allows for a much richer development ecosystem.
+By focusing on making their framework easier for computers to process, Angular 2 allows for a much richer development ecosystem.
 Developers using sophisticated text editors, or IDE's will notice dramatic improvements with auto-completion.
 These improvements in tooling can help reduce the cognitive burden of learning Angular 2.
 Fortunately for traditional ES5 JavaScript developers this does *not* mean that development must be done in TypeScript or ES2015.
 Developers are still able to write vanilla JavaScript that runs without transpilation.

 Despite being a complete rewrite, Angular 2 still shares many of the same core concepts, and conventions as Angular 1.x; like a streamlined, and "native JS" implementation of dependency injection.
 This means that developers who are already proficient with Angular will have an easier time migrating to Angular 2, than another Framework, like React, or Ember.